Fulvestrant injection will be given to you by your doctor or nurse. Try to keep your appointments so that you receive

 |Used for||Breast cancer in women|

-Fulvestrant is known as a hormonal breast cancer treatment.
+Fulvestrant is a hormonal breast cancer treatment.
 It is used to treat advanced breast cancer and metastatic breast cancer.
 Advanced breast cancer is cancer which has progressed despite treatment, and metastatic breast cancer is cancer which has spread into other parts of the body.

 Many breast cancers need the female hormone oestrogen to grow.
 The cells of these cancers have tiny areas called receptors on their surface, which oestrogen can attach to.
 They are called 'hormone receptor-positive' cancers.
 Fulvestrant works by blocking the receptors and this prevents oestrogen from reaching the cancer cells.
 This slows the growth of the cancer.

 Before having fulvestrant

-Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
+Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
 For these reasons, before you start having fulvestrant injections it is important that your doctor or nurse knows:

-- If you have not yet gone through the menopause, or if there is a possibility you might be pregnant.
+- If you have not yet gone through the menopause, or if there is a possibility you could be pregnant.